Most expats find a place in Marrakech within two weeks.

 Some landlords charge utility bills at inflated rates and pocket the difference.

-Always ask for the original utility bills from REDAL or LYDEC directly.
+Always ask for the original utility bills from RADEEMA, the Marrakech water and electricity provider.

 Never accept a landlord estimate for what electricity costs.